Quality Education in the Benedictine Tradition

 Fr.
 Rene Kollar, O.S.B., DeanSchool of Humanities and Fine ArtsPhone: 724-805-2343Fax: 724-805-2812

-For decades, many Americans thought that it was sufficient to be a speaker of English, but this belief is no longer as widespread as it used to be.
-It has become more and more apparent that knowledge of another language and culture is not merely a sign of a well-educated person, but rather, it is advantageous and perhaps a necessity for living in a globalized world.
+For decades, many Americans thought that it was sufficient to be a speaker of English.
+With our changing cultural landscape, it has become more apparent that knowledge of another language is advantageous and perhaps a necessity for living in a globalized world.

-Whether your ultimate goal is a career in business, diplomacy, education, health care, law, social services, the communication industry or other fields, fluency in Spanish and an understanding of the Spanish culture is sure to open many doors for you.
+Whether your ultimate career goal is in business, diplomacy, education, health care, law, social services, government, communications or many other fields, fluency in Spanish and an understanding of the Spanish culture is sure to open many doors for you.